vsbogd/openvpn-config-generator/README.md

 # Overview

+Script generates server and required number of client configuration files.
+Generated configurations inline all the keys and certificate required, thus copying a single file is enough to run server or client.

-Simple script to generate OpenVPN 2.6 config automatically.
-This script keeps CA, server and client keys at the same EasyRSA directory.
-Such setup is considered insecure but this script is meant to be used in a simple scenarios when one person can own all of keys.
+Script supports OpenVPN version 2.6 and built on top of [EasyRSA 3](https://github.com/OpenVPN/easy-rsa).
+Configuration includes CA certificate, server keys and certificates, client keys and certificates, Diffie-Hellman parameters and tls-auth key.
+CA, server and client keys are kepts at the same EasyRSA directory.
+Such setup is considered insecure but it is meant to be used in a simple scenario when a single person may own all of keys.

-The following tools are required by the script:
+The following tools are required, to run the script:
-- bash
-- wget
-- sed
-- openvpn
+- [wget](https://www.gnu.org/software/wget/) - to download EasyRSA release automatically
+- [sed](https://www.gnu.org/software/sed/) - to manipulate script files
+- [OpenVPN](https://openvpn.net/community/) - to generate tls-auth key

 # Usage